 In construction and other industries that require work at heights, falls are a serious problem, but they don’t have to be.
 According to OSHA, in 2020 alone, there were 351 fatal falls to a lower level, which took up a great deal of the 1,008 total fatalities in construction that year.
 In this industry, falls are the leading cause of death, but they are practically always preventable.

 The simplest way to reduce the frequency of falls is through proper worker training.
 If workers are well aware of the safest practices, they are far less likely to fall from unsafe heights.
 However, even with this ingrained drive for security, the possibility always remains for an accident to occur.
 Therefore, it is essential to prepare adequately for every job, using the correct equipment to keep workers safe.
-Specifications for fall safety equipment and protection systems are covered in the ANSI/ASSE Z359 series of standards.
-These have been bundled together into the ANSI/ASSE Z359 Fall Protection and Arrest Standards Package Version 3.0.
+Specifications for fall safety equipment and protection systems are covered in the ANSI/ASSP Z359 (formerly ANSI/ASSE Z359) series of standards, as well as other American National Standards.
+Many of these have been bundled together into the ANSI/ASSE Z359 Fall Protection and Arrest Standards Package Version 3.0.

-The ANSI/ASSE Z359 Fall Protection Code Package Version 3.0 includes the following documents:
+The ANSI/ASSE Z359 Fall Protection and Arrest Standards Package includes the following documents:

 ANSI/ASSE Z359.6-2016 – Specifications and Design Requirements for Active Fall Protection Systems

 ANSI/ASSP Z359.9-2021 – Personal Equipment For Protection Against Falls – Descent Controllers

 ANSI/ASSP Z359.11-2021 – Safety Requirements for Full Body Harnesses

 ANSI/ASSP Z359.12-2019 – Connecting Components for Personal Fall Arrest System

 ANSI/ASSP Z359.13-2013 (R2022) – Personal Energy Absorbers and Energy Absorbing Lanyards